aff3ct/aff3ct/doc/sphinx/source/simulator/usage/modules/crc.rst

 | ``INTER`` | |crc-implem_descr_inter| |
 +-----------+--------------------------+

 .. |crc-implem_descr_std| replace:: The standard implementation is generic and support any size of CRCs.
 On the other hand the throughput is limited.
 .. |crc-implem_descr_fast| replace:: This implementation is much faster than the standard one.
-This speedup is
-                                     achieved thanks to the bit packing technique : up to 32 bits can be computed in parallel.
+This speedup is achieved thanks to the bit packing technique: up to 32 bits can be computed in parallel.
 This implementation does not support polynomials higher than 32 bits.
 .. |crc-implem_descr_inter| replace:: The inter-frame implementation should not be used in general cases.
-It allow to
-                                      compute the CRC on many frames in parallel that have been reordered.
+It allow to compute the CRC on many frames in parallel that have been reordered.

 References
 """"""""""